-The rayAnatomy module in RayStation contains tools for creating a rich and accurate representation of the patient anatomy used in the treatment planning process.
+The module contains tools for creating a rich and accurate representation of the patient anatomy for the treatment planning process.

 Advanced manual and semi-automatic contouring

-RayStation includes a comprehensive tool set for manual contouring such as polygon, freehand, paintbrush/2D rollerball and local deformations (push-and-pull).
-It also supports regions-of-interest (ROI) with voxel-based triangulation, 4D visualization and boolean algebra for combining ROIs.
+The system includes a comprehensive toolset for manual contouring such as polygon, freehand, paintbrush/2D rollerball and local deformations (push-and-pull).
+It also supports regions-of-interest (ROI) with voxel-based triangulation, 4D visualization and Boolean algebra for combining ROIs.
 Templates can be saved with or without the geometries included which can then be recalled on future patients.

 The idea is to take existing data from the clinic database to create templates with multiple image sets – atlases – and use these to segment new image data by locating the best matching atlas through rigid image registration and apply deformable registration to deform the ROI and POI geometries onto the new image set.
 The geometries contained in each atlas can be manually contoured or generated with MBS.
 If MBS ROIs are available in the template they may be automatically adapted after atlas-based initialization is completed.
 Derived ROIs created from a template will automatically be updated after initialization and MBS adaptation.